AM2petterk/linux-ck-reiser4/README.md

 ## Features:

-* Optional Reiser4 filesystem support (Thanks to @edward6 - Edward Shishkin)
+* Optional Reiser4 filesystem support (Thanks to @edward6 - Edward Shishkin, enabled by default)
-* Optional support for Con Kolivas -ck1 patchset (Thanks to Con Kolivas)
+* Optional support for Con Kolivas -ck1 patchset (Thanks to Con Kolivas, enabled by default)
-* Optional support for disabling the MuQSS scheduler provided by the -ck1 patchset
+* Optional support for disabling the MuQSS scheduler provided by the -ck1 patchset (enabled by default)
-* LZ4 compression by default
+* LZ4 compression (enabled by default)
-* Optional Intel-only CPU support
+* Optional Intel-only CPU support (enabled by default)
-* Optional support for AMD CPUs
+* Optional support for AMD CPUs (disabled by default)
 * Optional support for NUMA (disabled by default, inspired by @sudokamikaze)
 * Additional CPU optimizations (Thanks to @graysky, default=native)
 * Optional support for disabling/enabling Nouveau support